Guten Tag! Here's Mai from Classmethod Europe.

 In my case, some initial configurations were required to be performed using the office IP, so I eventually asked our IT representative to help me with doing it at home.

 One time I assumed that the bookmarks of each "Person" on Chrome were all synced and did a clean install.
-It turned out later that the main person was not signed in with a Google account and I lost all the important bookmarks, which was a disaster.
-(In Google Chrome, you can add a profile, called "Person/People", which allows you to make different bookmarks and sign into a separate Google account.)
+It turned out later that the main person for work was not signed in with a Google account and I lost all the important bookmarks, which was a disaster.
+(In Google Chrome, you can add a profile, called "Person/People", which allows you to make different bookmark lists and sign into a separate Google account.)

 But if you migrate with Time Machine, it's amazingly easy!
 Creating a backup, migrating the data, clearing the PC, and repairing it...simple, right?
 Don't be afraid to benefit from the program while it's valid!